coolshare/NewFramework-SchemaDriven/README.md

   <a href="https://www.npmjs.com/package/react-schema-u" target="_blank">What is React Schema UI</a><br/>
   ...
 </ul>
 The "thing" to be driven by schema is view renderers.
-Many people accept using a renderer for a table but very few develops/architect do the same thing for another majority type of view, form.
+Many people accept using a renderer for a table but very few develops/architects do the same thing for another majority type of view, form.
 People keep writing html tags for forms redundantly.
-We should think about this in a different way: the form info (schema) is input data of form renderer instead of html codes.
+We should think about this in a different way: the form info (schema) is the input data of form renderer instead of html codes.
 In my project, each type of view such as form, table, D3 diagram has a renderer.
 <br/></br/>
 Here is the flow of schema driven:<br/>